tlevine/dada.pink/bicycle-on-airplane/index.md

-On March 26, 2015, I rode my bicycle from Schipol airport to Amsterdam city center.
+On March 26, 2015, I rode my bicycle from Schipol Airport to Amsterdam city center.
 It was quite amusing.

 ## Amusement